binarybottle/optimize_layouts/README_keyboards.md

     3. Optimize the arrangement of remaining characters keys.

 ## Overview of Steps
-1. Generate 65,520 configuration files corresponding to arrangements of the 5 most frequent letters in the 16 most comfortable keys.
+1. Generate 720,720 configuration files corresponding to arrangements of the 6 most frequent letters in the 16 most comfortable keys.
-2. Optimally arrange 15 more letters in 20 keys for each configuration.
+2. Optimally arrange 12 more letters to fill 18 keys for each configuration.
-3. Generate a new configuration file from each optimal layout, removing letters from the 10 least comfortable keys.
+3. Generate a new configuration file from each optimal layout, removing letters from the 8 least comfortable keys.
-4. Optimally arrange the 14 least frequent letters in remaining keys.
+4. Optimally arrange the 12 least frequent letters in remaining keys.
-5. Select the highest scoring layout from the 65,520 complete layouts.
+5. Select the highest scoring layout from the 720,720 complete layouts.

 ### Step 1.
-Generate 65,520 configuration files
+Generate 720,720 configuration files

   ``python generate_configs1.py``